Banana-Grease/Bananas-Manager/README.md

 # Bananas-Manager
 A basic password manager to test my C++ skills after taking a long break from the language.
 I also created this out of my own desperation for a password manager

+## NOTE: I JUST DISCOVERED THAT UNDER NO CIRCUMSTANCE CAN SPACES " " BE USED, WORKING ON BUG FIX

 ## Feature List
 ### 1. View Saved Passwords